 Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Savoia Excelsior Palace, Trieste: a majestic 4-star hotel overlooking the Bay of Trieste, set in a historic building with 19th-century architecture.
 Singles rooms throughout are doubles for sole use.

-The tour involves quite a lot of walking, some of which is uphill and some of which is in the town centres where vehicular access is restricted.
-Streets are often cobbled, and the tour should not be attempted by anyone who has difficulty with everyday walking and stairclimbing.
+The tour involves quite a lot of walking, some of which is uphill and some of which is in the town centres, where vehicular access is restricted.
+Streets are often cobbled, and a good level of fitness is necessary.
+The tour should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Some days involve a lot of driving.
 Average distance by coach per day: 78 miles.